DanielTorAndersson/prisma_cloud_rbac_tag/README.md

 1. This script does not include any code for clean-up.
 2. This script does not include creation of user in Prisma Cloud.
+3. The script will create new RBAC structure on side of the existing with Account Groups, Permission Group & Role.

 ## Troubleshooting